conzjiang/cool_conz/README.md

 end
 ```

 By default, Rails will not serve your asset files because it assumes that you'll host them on a separate CDN (content delivery network, like [AWS][5]).
 Because we want Heroku to serve up our local javascript files and stylesheets, this gem will allow that to happen.
 [5]: http://aws.amazon.com

+`rails_12factor` also provides your production server logs with detailed errors you're used to getting in your development logs.

 Your friends:
 ```html+erb